-Zoning
+Zoning History

-The subject site is currently zoned R-5 ESL, Multiple-family Residential Environmentally Sensitive Lands Overlay.
 The site was annexed into the City in 1983 via Ordinance No. 1611 with R1-70, Single-family Residential District zoning.
 In 1991, the ESL, Environmentally Sensitive Lands Overlay, was applied.
-Later in 2001, the site was rezoned from R1-70 ESL, Single-family Residential Environmentally Sensitive Lands, to R-5 ESL, Multiple-family Residential Environmentally Sensitive Lands, under the Whisper Rock Master Zoning and General Plan case, 10-ZN-2001 and 4-GP-2001.
-The area was also designated as a park at that time.
+Later in 2001, the site was rezoned from R1-70 ESL, Single-family Residential Environmentally Sensitive Lands, to R-5 ESL, Multi-family Residential Environmentally Sensitive Lands, under the Whisper Rock Master Zoning and General Plan case, 10-ZN-2001 and 4-GP-2001.
+The area was also designated as a Park at that time.